Supporting multiple build configurations with Yocto

 BBMULTICONFIG = "recovery"

-The value of the current multiconfig that is used for building can be fetched using BB_CURRENT_MC
+The value of the current multiconfig that is used for building can be fetched using BB_CURRENT_MC, so that parameter

 can be used in recipes to have conditional includes.
 Of course, the regular ways to make disctinction between builds,